marinfotache/SQL-Queries-for-TPC-H/_scenarios_for_query_generation/readme.md

 ### Scenarios
 *  Are designed to control the query parameters variability.
 *  Manage the complexity of the generated query
-*  Sometimes they are associated with particular SQL dialects (e.g., SparSQL)
+*  Sometimes they are also associated with particular SQL dialects (e.g., SparSQL)

 ### Main parameters which define a scenario, by the query clause/section
 * FROM: